Robust and Efficient Estimation of Potential Outcome Means under Random Assignment: Application to California Oil Spill Study

-This section applies the regression adjustment estimators to survey data from the California Oil spill study from \citet{carson2004valuing}.
-The study implements a CV survey to assess the value of damages to natural resources from future oil spills along California's Central Coast.
-This is achieved by estimating a lower bound mean WTP measure of the cost of oil spills to California's residents.
-The survey provides respondents with the choice of voting for or against a governmental program that would prevent natural resource injuries to shorelines and wildlife along California's central coast over the next decade.
-In return, the public is asked to pay a one time lump sum income tax surcharge for setting up the program.
+This section applies regression adjustment to estimate the lower bound mean willingness-to-pay (WTP) using survey data from the California oil spill study that can be found in \citet{carson2004valuing}.\footnote{See online appendix C on how RA methods can be applied to estimate the lower bound on mean WTP.} The study implements a contingent valuation survey to assess the value of damages to natural resources from future oil spills along California's central coast.
+The survey provides respondents with the choice of voting for or against a governmental program that would prevent natural resource injuries to shorelines and wildlife along the coast over the next decade.
+In return, the public is asked to pay a one-time lump-sum income tax surcharge for setting up the program.